kalibera/rchk/README.md

 3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: just run `vagrant up` from `image` directory.
-Note that the installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing indeed the R build dependencies onto a fresh Ubuntu image.
+Note that the installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing indeed the R build dependencies to a fresh Ubuntu image.
 Log in to the machine by `vagrant ssh`.

 For both native and virtual installation, to check GNU-R: